joycehan/strikingly-interview-test-instructions/README.md

         * "numberOfWordsTried" - the total number of words you tried in this game.
         * "numberOfCorrectWords" - the total number of words you guess correctly
         * "numberOfWrongGuesses" - the total number of Wrong guess you have made.
 That is the "guessWord" you made but incorrect.
         * "totalScore" - the total score is calculated.
-The higher the totalScore, the better results!
+The higher the totalScore, the better you did!
           - totalScore = numberOfCorrectWord * 20 - numberOfWrongGuess.

 5. **Submit Test Results**
   - After getting your results, if you are happy with your results, then you can submit the results
-  - To submit the results, you put "action":"submitTestResults"
+  - To submit the results, you should request "action":"submitTestResults"
+  - You can keep playing and submit again until you're satisfied with your score.
+Only the most recent results are stored in our system.
-  - You should copy the repsonse and send to joyce[at]strikingly.com
+  - You should copy the response and send to joyce[at]strikingly.com
   - Request & Response
     * Request:
       <pre><code>